microsoft/verona/src/readme.md

 # To Do

+- Type inference.
+  - Uses of `typevar`:
+    - Return type of `new`.
+    - Return type of lambda, auto-create, lambda create, partial app create, partial app invoke, partial app apply.
+    - Lambda free variable types.
-- Lookup in a `TypeParam`, e.g., `create` or an associated type.
+    - `DontCare` syntactically in a type (remove this?).
+    - Unspecified field types, parameter types, function return types.
+  - Build something that prints constraints.
 - Free variables in object literals.
 - Tuples as traits.
 - Pattern matching.
-- Type inference.
+- Type lists.
 - `lazy[T]`
 - `weak[T]`
+- Lookup in a `TypeParam`, e.g., `create` or an associated type.
 - Public/private.
 - Package schemes.
   - Better system for including parts of `std`.